FAQ – OBOC MONTRÉAL 2020

 1.12 Do I get to take something home after the OBOC?

-Besides the experience from the Intensive itself, you will be taking home a written summary of all the information that has been shared with you during the OBOC.
+Besides the experience from the Intensive itself, you will get access to a PDF with a written summary of all Countertechnique information that has been shared with you during the OBOC.
 This is for personal and private use only, and you are not allowed to share, multiply or publish these materials or their content with others in any shape or form, or through any platform.

 1.13 After I complete the OBOC, can I share my experiences with others?

 We encourage all participants to share their experiences and insights, but we’re very strict in allowing only teachers who have successfully completed the Countertechnique Teacher Training to teach Countertechnique to others.
 Teaching Countertechnique requires very specific teacher perspective on Countertechnique, as well as a detailed pedagogical understanding of what happens during class – neither of which are taught during the OBOC in any way.
 The OBOC is exclusively aimed at learning to understand and applying Countertechnique as a dancer, and after completing the OBOC you therefore can’t claim for any of the classes you teach yourself that you are teaching or incorporating Countertechnique in any way.